GuazzaroniLab/pvant-analysis/README.md

 ## Contact information

 We will be happy to answer if there are any questions or issues found in this repository.
-Please write to María-Eugenia Guazzaroni at [meguazzaroni\@ffclrp.usp.br](mailto:meguazzaroni@ffclrp.usp.br)
+Please write to corresponding author María-Eugenia Guazzaroni at [meguazzaroni\@ffclrp.usp.br](mailto:meguazzaroni@ffclrp.usp.br)